 With the possibility of the Federal Reserve closing its signature easy-money program, buyers have begun to feel a sense of urgency to take advantage of signature low-interest rates.
 However, President Obama’s nomination of Janet Yellen for the head of the Federal Reserve helped to alleviate some fears as Yellen has been a vocal proponent of the easy buying program and many hope that her taking the position will help keep interest rates down.

 However, an uptick in employment rates stirred fears that the stronger economy may lead to the possibility that the government will think that homebuyers are ready to return to higher interest rates, going from around the 4% to a higher 6% rate.

-Despite this relative good news, some suspect that an increase in interest rates will have a negative effect on the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance property.
+Despite this relatively good news, some suspect that an increase in interest rates will have a negative effect on the market in the long-term, by slowing the growth of home prices and hampering the ability of commercial investors to refinance the property.

-Roth explains that in order for the current program to end, another would have to take its place.
+Roth explains that for the current program to end, another would have to take its place.

 And other experts say that the economy would have to see a huge boom before interest rates could increase so dramatically.

 Mayor-elect de Blasio takes the reins at City Hall next month, and experts are already waiting to see which campaign real estate promises he will tackle first.

 Seth Pinsky, executive vice president at RXR Realty and the former president of the NYC Economic Development Corporation under Mayor Michael Bloomberg explains that a new administration is always met with some concern, but with new change also comes new possibility.

 At the top of the list is de Blasio’s pledge to push for mandatory inclusionary zoning, which changes current rules on affordable housing for developers.